-Deepak Prajapati Contact no. - +91-79-4026 5656 Email ID - deepak.prajapati@careratings.com
+Name: Deepak Purshottambhai Prajapati Contact no.: +91-79-4026 5656 Email ID: deepak.prajapati@careedge.in

-About CARE Ratings:
+About CARE Ratings Limited:

-CARE Ratings commenced operations in April 1993 and over two decades, it has established itself as one of the leading credit rating agencies in India.
-CARE is registered with the Securities and Exchange Board of India (SEBI) and also recognized as an External Credit Assessment Institution (ECAI) by the Reserve Bank of India (RBI).
-CARE Ratings is proud of its rightful place in the Indian capital market built around investor confidence.
-CARE Ratings provides the entire spectrum of credit rating that helps the corporates to raise capital for their various requirements and assists the investors to form an informed investment decision based on the credit risk and their own risk-return expectations.
-Our rating and grading service offerings leverage our domain and analytical expertise backed by the methodologies congruent with the international best practices.
+Established in 1993, CARE Ratings Ltd. is one of the leading credit rating agencies in India.
+Registered under the Securities and Exchange Board of India (SEBI), it has also been acknowledged as an External Credit Assessment Institution (ECAI) by the Reserve Bank of India (RBI).
+With an equitable position in the Indian capital market, CARE Ratings Limited provides a wide array of credit rating services that help corporates to raise capital and enable investors to make informed decisions backed by knowledge and assessment provided by the company.